tommasosansone91/basic-django-ecommerce/dev_docs/install_on_raspberrypi.md

 for every package which raises problems, open the file `requirements.txt`, look up for the line including that module and remove the string `==X.X.X`, then run again the same command

     cat requirements.txt | xargs -n 1 pip install

+## Safe install of pillow

+safe install `pillow` before massively installing all the other python modules

+    sudo apt-get install libjpeg-dev zlib1g-dev
+    pip3 install Pillow
+    sudo pip install -U setuptools

+this is valid only for this project

 ## Create the app tables in postgresql via python